awesto/django-shop/README.md

 ## Start by building your own demo

-Instead of providing an accessible online demo, **django-SHOP** can be set up in less than three minutes and preconfigured to your needs.
+Instead of providing an accessible online demo, **Django-SHOP** can be set up in less than three minutes and preconfigured to your needs.
 Having access to the product models, you can immediatly start to play arround with, rename, and modify them to reflect the properties of your products.
 This is the easiest way to get a shop up and running out of the box with the flexibility of a